 Total Rs'000

-At January 1, 2021 6,269
+At January 1, 2022 3,427

-Loss allowance made during the year 1,561
+Loss allowance made during the year 701

-Loss allowance released (335)
+Loss allowance released (4)

-Loan written off in line with regulatory guidelines (4,068)

-At December 31, 2021 3,427
+At December 31, 2022 4,124

 Loss allowance has been calculated as per the regulatory requirements of the Guideline on Credit Impairment Measurement and Income Recognition and in accordance with IFRS 9.
 The guideline was suspended on 31 March 2020.
 However, the Bank decided to continue to apply the guideline.